andrew/ultimate-awesome/README.md

 - [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -
 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
-- [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
-The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-ue4](https://github.com/terrehbyte/awesome-ue4) - A curated list of resources for working with Unreal Engine 4.
 (Awesome Unreal Engine 4).
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.